 The delayed arrival of the bridegroom was normal in a Jewish wedding.
 Similar delay would happen in the second coming of Christ.
 Jesus had predicted his delay through his parables (Mt 24:48; 25:19).
 Because of the wait at night, all the virgins fell asleep.
 That was natural and not a failure on their part.
 They knew they would get a warning when the groom arrives.
 Similarly, most Christians die or sleep in Christ before his second coming.
 Those who die in Christ also have the hope that they will rise at the second coming of Christ.

-they all grew drowsy and fell asleep.
+they all grew drowsy and fell asleep

 The virgins had no intention of going to bed while waiting for the groom.
-However, because of the delay, before midnight, they all felt drowsy and fell asleep while waiting.
+However, because of the delay, before midnight, they all became drowsy and fell asleep while waiting.
 Drowsiness is comparable to the terminal illness and falling asleep to death.
-By the time the virgins slept, the preparation time for welcoming the groom was over.
+While the virgins slept, the preparation time for welcoming the groom was over.
 Similar to a dying person, the virgins could no longer change their destiny.
 Like the drowsiness and sleep, sickness and death can also happen at an expected or unexpected time.
 Hence, the present is the valuable time for us to prepare our souls with sufficient spiritual fuel to illumine us when the Lord wakes us for the last judgement.

 (6) But at midnight, a call rang out: ‘The bridegroom is here, come out and meet him!’